-Within Foundation Stage, Year 1 and Year 2 SEN support work and intervention groups are organised, resourced and staffed each year according to the needs of the cohorts.
+Within the Foundation Stage, Year 1 and Year 2 SEND support work and intervention groups are organised, resourced and staffed each year according to the needs of the cohorts.
 Parents/Carers are informed throughout the process.

 Recommendations from outside agencies e.g. Specialist Teaching Service and Educational Psychologist Service are used to ensure SEND pupils are able to access the curriculum.

 The effectiveness of the provision is evaluated regularly and any necessary changes are implemented as soon as possible.

 Westfield Infant School offers an extensive range of interventions to support the pupils’ different needs, enabling full access to participation in school life. e.g. Nurture Groups, Social Communication Groups, Behaviour Support, Mud Busters, Luncheon Club and Breakfast Club.

 If your child has specific behavioural needs staff may introduce Achievement Books/Target Cards and liaise with you regularly.
-All staff are made aware of the action to be followed in order that pupils do not disrupt the education of others and their playtimes and strategies in place are consistent.
+All staff are made aware of the actions to be followed in order that pupils do not disrupt the education and playtimes of others, and strategies in place are consistent.
 We can also support to with your child’s behaviour at home.

 The school has been successful in admitting pupils who have been excluded from other schools in re-engaging them in their learning.
 We have also worked closely with the LA team responsible for Looked After pupils.
 Our Home-School Agreement ensures pupils and Parents/Carers are committed to the ethos and aims of our school.